staeter/work-in-progress/dialogue.md

 - like people who code the torrent client and protocol we are not responsible for the files shared and hosted by the users
 - though we will do what we can for content creators to get due recognition and pay for their work
-- and we will absolutely try to spread revenue amongst small creators enabling them to live from their work instead of concentrating it in the hands of a few larger ones that either turn into corporations or are already produced by one
+- and we will champion small creators enabling them to live from their work instead of concentrating it in the hands of a few larger ones that either turn into corporations or are already produced by one

 ## Legacy text